Tremulous: Development

-Another game with features similar to Tremulous was Natural Selection, but Tremulous developers say it is neither based on it nor inspired by it.
+Another game with features similar to Tremulous was Natural Selection, but developers say it is neither based on it nor inspired by it.
 According to the developers, development on the game began long before NS became publicly available.

 Following the release of the Quake III Arena source code under the GPL on August 19, 2005, the developers decided to rework Tremulous into a standalone, free and open source game.
 Tremulous is licensed under the GPL, although it includes code from other projects that was released under other GPL-compatible licenses.
 Most of the game media is licensed under the CC BY-SA 2.5 Creative Commons license.

 Its initial standalone version 1.0.0 was released on August 11, 2005.
-With the stable version 1.1.0 released on March 31, 2006 the game change its game engine to ioquake3, a modified id Tech 3 engine.
+With the stable version 1.1.0 released on March 31, 2006, the game change its game engine to ioquake3, a modified id Tech 3 engine.
 In 2008, Tony J. White of the ETPub mod for Wolfenstein: Enemy Territory, contributed an administrative system and a backported client that were soon incorporated into the official Subversion repository.
 The latest public build version on the icculus repository is 1.2 beta "Gameplay Preview" (aka GPP), released on December 4, 2009 with the latest updates released on November 8, 2011.

 A Tremulous continuation from Dark Legion has its source code repository migrated to GitHub and is not under active development (last commit June 2016).